QubitPi/management-blogs/docs/_posts/2022-08-12-ml-philosophy-of-learning.md

 solid understanding of learning theory, which is why it has been stated at the beginning of this post that Machine Learning draws from the discipline of Philosophy, and hence, I assembled this blog post.

-How I ended up studying Kant's Philosophy for ML & AI is probably out of interests of most readers, but what I do need to tell is that I found Kant's approach to human learning strategy works pretty well in many quotidian tasks in our daily lives.
+How I ended up studying Kant's Philosophy for ML & AI (and life in general) is probably out of interests of most readers, but what I do need to tell is that I found Kant's approach to human learning strategy works pretty well in many quotidian tasks in our daily lives.
 I believe his rigorous treatise on learning theory will work for machine as well and help us design better ML & AI algorithms.

 * TOC
 {:toc}